Don’t you just love how things stay the same despite many years passing?

 Some hotels still provide the old fashioned one centimetre high white cup with saucer, instead of a mug.
 If am going to make a hot drink I would seriously like to get more than a couple of mouthfuls out of it.
-In addition, I’m not sure why saucers were ever actually invented.
+I’m also not even sure why saucers were ever actually invented.
 Were people terribly clumsy and spilled their tea continuously in the old days?
 Did they have trouble learning not to overfill their cup?
 A cup as a standalone item should have always been well and truly sufficient as far as I can see.
 Mugs have well and truly replaced cups these days in most people’s homes, and I’d love it if hotels provided me with a large comforting mug when I needed one.

 Warm yellow globes rather than cool white globes in hotel room lighting

 When I stay in a hotel I’ve often either driven a fair distance that day or I’m jet lagged from flights that always seem to be at the wrong time of the day.
 The last thing I feel like is a heart attack when I look in the hotel bathroom mirror and I’m confronted with the sight of a haggard and blemished 150 year old witch.
 Warm yellow globes are so much kinder on all human skin.
 Let’s face it, all of us want to feel better when we look in a mirror rather than the opposite.
 Warm lighting is especially important in a hotel when we are a long way from home and about to totter off to an important work meeting or a large wedding.